 Mittelstaedt, while sharing his insights on how to avoid fatal mistakes, does a nice job of empowering readers with realistic solutions for them to sink their teeth into.

-Compelling and motivational, Will Your Next Mistake Be Fatal? is a terrific reminder for all leaders to take the time to develop leadership skill and expertise in the area of risk management.
+Compelling and motivational, we recommend Will Your Next Mistake Be Fatal? as it is a terrific reminder for all leaders to take the time to develop leadership skills and expertise in the area of risk management.

 As once stated by H. Jackson Browne, "Don’t be afraid to go out on a limb.
 That’s where the fruit is."